Illinois COVID-19 Update: IL reports 8,828 cases, 181 coronavirus deaths

 RAW VIDEO: First COVID-19 vaccines arrive in Illinois

-It's unclear how many more doses that means in our state, but it comes on the heels of a holiday warning.
+It's unclear how many more doses that means in Illinois, but it comes on the heels of a holiday warning.
 For the last two months, Dr. Ezike said the highest number of cases has been people ages 20 to 29 years old.

 "While these younger people are much less likely to suffer severe illness, we still see that those younger individuals can expose our older family, older friends who could suffer illness if they were to gather for the holidays," Dr. Ezike said.

-Like Thanksgiving, state officials recommending you only celebrate with people you live with.
+Like Thanksgiving, state officials recommend you only celebrate with those in your household.

 "The best way we can protect our frontline workers and slow the spread of this virus is to double-down on mask wearing, social distancing, washing hands frequently," Gov. JB Pritzker said.